souravsk/hashnode-Blogs/clcd9bzk4000608mk5mxu7ss3.md

 #### Step:- A

 Open Your Repository for which you want to create the codespace for it.
-For me it's this one.
+For me, it's this one.

 Click On the **Code** button